rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 from .material import Material

 class BasicMaterial(Material):
-    """ A simple material for rendering objects in a solid color or vertex colors """ def __init__(self):
+    """A simple material for rendering objects in a solid color or vertex colors""" def __init__(self):
         vertex_shader_code = """
         uniform mat4 projectionMatrix;